marisacasillas/chatterlab/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 ### Participation

 Students are generally expected to come to class and actively participate in discussion.
 The participation grade reflects the range from no attendance (0%) to near-full attendance and active participation at every session attended (10%).
-Please stay in touch with Marisa about your limitations regarding in-person participation.
+Please stay in touch with your TA about any limitations you have regarding in-person participation.

 ### Scientific report (4000 words *max*)